UnbloktTechnology/nexeraid-examples/v2/airdrop-platform/contracts/README.md

 2. Replace `inputFiles/listInput.csv` with your CSV file of addresses with corresponding amounts
 3. Add your networks to hardhat.config.ts and package.json like we did for Sepolia and Amoy
 4. Set up env
    a.
 DEPLOYMENT_MNEMONIC with your deployment mnemonic
    b.
 TX_SIGNER_ADDRESS with our prod signing address: "0x03DF23c4dEA7B52Daf9B7920Ec6CFeDFFA691689"
    c. set DEPLOY_ROOT to "local" to use your input allowList
    d. add rpc providers url such as AMOY_PROVIDER_URL or SEPOLIA_PROVIDER_URL
-5. Run deployment command `yarn deploy-{nameOfNetwork}` as shown in package.json
+5. Run deployment command `npm run deploy-{nameOfNetwork}` as shown in package.json
 6. Use the generated file `./outputFiles/allowListObj.json` in your front end to generate merkle proofs to claim tokens, as per shown in our example (the order of the keys matter in this case).

 ## Local Development

-The following assumes the use of `node@>=10`.
+The following assumes the use of `node@>=20`.

 ### Install Dependencies

-`yarn`
+`npm install`

 ### Compile Contracts

-`yarn compile`
+`npm run compile`

 ### Run Tests

-`yarn test`
+`npm test`

 ## Deployments

-Run `yarn deploy-polygonAmoy`or `yarn deploy-sepolia`
+Run `npm run deploy-polygonAmoy`or `npm run deploy-sepolia`

 ### Amoy